GPif/blog-source/_drafts/beyond-a-simple-developer.md

 * Fear of being judge, there some part of the code a developer is ashame of and do not want to be seen by there peers.
 * The fear to deliver something that is not working.
 As a homework we are reluctant to give as it will not give us good grades.

 In fact, it took me time to realize that the delivery is not the end of the road, far from that.
 It is better to deliver fast, as soon as the [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) is working.
-Getting feedback as fast as possible allow a projet to stay align with the user need, especially if it tend t change with time.
+Getting feedback as fast as possible allow a projet to stay align with the user need, especially if it tend to change with time.

-* Deliver and get feedback
+Indeed, once the code is becoming concrete, the user will find bug, even if it is not bug according to its author, or ask for improvement.
+It is something a developer should embrace, as it is the very sign a product is used and appreciated.

-* Fix bug without breaking
+That is why modern project management imply a lot of back and forth, either it is the old [waterfall](https://en.wikipedia.org/wiki/Waterfall_model), the [V cycle](https://en.wikipedia.org/wiki/V-Model) or the controversial [agile](https://en.wikipedia.org/wiki/Agile_software_development).

-* Add features
+So that is why it is useless to wait for a code to be perfect before delivery.
+In fact a developer should focus to make it as modular and well designed as possible so that the entropy induce by the addition and evolution is as small as possible.
-* Back and force like any modern project
+Sometime it even mean rebuild the whole thing from scratch when realized that the need has evolved to much.

 # Make something that works is easy, make something that last is hard